 On June 15th, Secretary Napolitano announced that young people who were brought to the United States as children and who meet several key criteria will be considered for temporary relief from removal from the country or from being placed in removal proceedings.

 This relief will be granted only after an individualized review by DHS personnel.
-It will last two years and may be renewed, and individuals granted deferred action will also be eligible to request employment authorization.
+It will last two years and may be renewed.
+Individuals granted deferred action will also be eligible to request employment authorization.

 This action is the next logical step in DHS’s extensive efforts to ensure that immigration enforcement resources are focused on our mission to protect public safety and ensure border security.
 These efforts date to the development and release of ICE’s June 2010 memorandum on immigration enforcement priorities, and Director Morton’s two prosecutorial discretion memoranda issued in June 2011.